-To clarify the minimum Deemed-to-Satisfy Provisions for carparking for people with disabilities.
+Intent To clarify the minimum Deemed-to-Satis disabilities. fy Provisions for carparking for people with

 D3.5 specifies the number and design (by reference to AS 2890 Part 1) of carparking spaces for the use by people with disabilities.